giordano-lucas/dex-cyclic-arbitrage/index.md

 {% include_relative figures/data_exploration/time_span_small.html %}

 A large disparity is observed with respect to the time span distribution.
-Some of the tokens present in the dataset are fairly illiquid.
-However the median time span is still fairly reasonable : `1 days 21:52:20`
+Furthermore, some transactions have more than 100 days gap for the same token which characterise the illiquity of the underlying tokens.
+However, the observed median time span is still fairly reasonable : `1 days 21:52:20`.

-Therefore, we propose to first keep these illiquid tokens for this study.
-In a latter stage, we will compare the results obtained on the full dataset to the one for the liquid dataset.
+After a quick data exploration on these illiquid tokens, we realised they have a very different feature distribution than the other.
+They can be considered as outliers and therefore negatively impact the training of our machine learning tasks.
+Futhermore, one might argue that abitrage on illiquid tokens are hard to realise in practice and they there less incentive in studying them.

+At this stage, we propose develop two sub-datasets for the rest of the tasks, one qualified as `full` since it contains all cycles and another qualified as `liquid` containing only those that are considered liquid enough, meaning that they satisfy the following conditions:

+1. Each token in the cycle has at least half of transactions that should have been fetched (i.e. 300 out of 600).
+2. Each token in the cycle is in the `80%` quantile of the time-span distribution defined above (i.e. span less than 15 days).

+As we will later see, the `full dataset` is harder to train and we decided to only use the `liquid` at some point.

 ## Data preprocessing

 As it was previously said, the focus of this study is on cycles of length 3.

-In this first milestone, we propose to model each cycle as a list of 3 nodes which are themselves represented as 2-dimensional time series: `quote prices` and `gas prices`.
-These time series have length at most `P = 600` (data fetched from `bitquery`).
+We propose to model each cycle as a list of 3 nodes which are themselves represented as 2-dimensional time series: `quote prices` and `gas prices`.
+These time series have length at most `P = 600` (transaction data fetched from `bitquery`).

 ### Logarithmic transformation